MominaLAli/mominalali.github.io/_pages/about.md

 I’m deeply passionate about **collaboration**, **open science**, and **mentorship**.
 I actively seek opportunities to work with fellow researchers, healthcare professionals, and innovators to build solutions that matter.
-Whether it's co-developing a prototype, sharing knowledge, or brainstorming a new interdisciplinary project.
-I welcome meaningful engagement.
+Whether it's co-developing a prototype, sharing knowledge, or brainstorming a new interdisciplinary project, I welcome meaningful engagement.

 ---